NCAR/eol_scons/README.md

 ## Installing eol_scons

-SCons version 2.3 searches in the following locations for python packages, where ./site_scons is in the same directory as the SConstruct file.
-See the documentation for the --site-dir command line option:
+By default, SCons version 2.3 searches in the following locations for python packages, where ./site_scons is in the same directory as the SConstruct file (see the documentation for the SCons --site-dir command line option):
 * Windows
    * %ALLUSERSPROFILE/Application Data/scons/site_scons
    * %USERPROFILE%/Local Settings/Application Data/scons/site_scons